Greaver77/valkyrie/Simulating-Valkyrie.md

 [[images/under_construction.png]]

+# (1-14-2016) - The instructions below will likely be changing frequently as we work to stabilize the Valkyrie sim.
+If you are interested in using the Gazebo sim for Valkyrie, we advise you to have all Valkyrie repositories on the develop branch and fully up-to-date.

 # Prerequisites
 To follow these instructions, you must first have the following:
 * Working installation of Simulation Construction Set(SCS [LINK LINK LINK])(Optional of you want to roll your own walking controller)